ARE YOU AT RISK OF HAVING DIABETES OR PREDIABETES??

 Race and ethnicity also affect your risk.
 African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders, and some Asian Americans are at particularly high risk for type 2 diabetes.?

-IF any of these risk factors apply to you, please take the time out to take the CDC recognized prediabets screening test.
+IF any of these risk factors apply to you, please take the time out to take the CDC-recognized prediabetes screening test.

-Without early intervention for prediabetes, indiduals can develop type 2 diabetes and increase their risk of developmeing serious health issues such as:
+Without early intervention for prediabetes, individuals can develop type 2 diabetes and increase their risk of developing serious health issues such as:

 - Heart attack

 To help prevent any further complications with prediabetes and diabetes, the Centers for Disease Control and Prevention launched the National Diabetes Prevention Program.

 The National Diabetes Prevention Program (DPP) is ultimately a lifestyle change program that provides an environment where individuals can learn, laugh, share stories, try new things, and build new habits—all while lowering their risk of type 2 diabetes and improving their health.